-The Women of Scotland Lunch 2018 will be held on 27 April at the Radisson Blu Hotel in Glasgow.
-Our chosen charity for 2018 is Bloodwise.
+The Women of Scotland Lunch 2018 was held on 27 April at the Radisson Blu Hotel in Glasgow and raised in excess of £25,00 for this year’s charity, Bloodwise.

 Bloodwise is a blood cancer charity dedicated to funding research into all blood cancers including leukaemia, lymphoma and myeloma, as well as offering information and support for blood cancer patients.
 The proceeds of the lunch will be used to fund a research project in Scotland.